sarashamas/docs-calendar/docs/api/provider/rest_routes/Get_routes/js_eventcalendar_getuploads_route.md

 ### Description

-@short:Gets the requested binary file from the server
+@short: Gets the requested binary file from the server

 The route handles the GET request made to the **'/uploads/{id}/{name}'** path.